 2) Always store your jewelry in a cool, dry place.
 Sometimes exposure to air, excessive humidity, moisture, and pollutants will cause your jewelry to tarnish.
 Always store your pieces individually in the pouches, boxes or bags that came with your purchase.
-Precious metals such as Sterling Silver, 14K Gold and 18K Gold can become easily scratched if left jumbled with other jewelry.
+Precious metals such as Sterling Silver, 14K Gold and 18K Gold, and softer stones like opals and turquoise, can become easily scratched if left jumbled with other jewelry.

-1) Do not use tarnish-removing dips or abrasive silver polishes.
+1) Do not use tarnish-removing dips or any brand of abrasive silver polishes.
 These will ruin the finish and patina on your jewelry.

 2) Do not use lemon-scented liquid soaps on your jewelry.
 If you don’t remove your jewelry prior to washing dishes, it’s best to wear gloves.